-Scilla peruviana, also called Portuguese squill, is a spring-blooming bulb with striking, lavender-blue flowers.
+Scilla peruviana, also known as Portuguese squill, is a spring-blooming bulb with striking, lavender-blue flowers.
 The flowerheads can be the size of a softball, with star-like florets that open gradually over a period of 3 weeks or more.
-The plants have long, strappy leaves and grow 12-20” tall, with flowers on 6-12” stems.
+The plants have long, strappy leaves similar to a hyacinth, and grow 12-20” tall, with flowers on 6-12” stems.

 Scilla peruviana should be grown in well-drained soil that has a sandy or gritty texture.
 The bulbs will not tolerate soil that is dense and heavy, overly moist or too rich.
 Full sun is best for flowering, but the plants will also grow in partial shade.

 Bloom time is late spring to early summer.
 The plants need moisture before, during and right after flowering.
 During the summer months, the soil should stay as dry as possible.
 The bulbs usually lose their foliage for a few months during the summer and then sprout new foliage in the fall.
 These leaves will persist through winter and spring as long as air temperatures don’t drop much below freezing.

 In the wild, scilla peruviana bulbs grow at or just above the soil surface.
 To mimic these conditions, plant the bulbs shallowly so the very tip of the bulb is right at the soil surface.
 The bulbs should be spaced about 8 to 10” apart.